The Public Affairs Section is divided into two parts, the Cultural Section and the Information Section.

 - Charles Blake – Public Affairs Officer: BlakeCC@state.gov

-- Madingane Maliehe – Senior Cultural Affairs Assistant: MalieheMM@state.gov
+- Madingane Maliehe – Public Diplomacy and Cultural Affairs Specialist: MalieheMM@state.gov